ncatlab/nlab-content/pages/0/1/8/7/17810/content.md

-> this entry is the first section of "[[geometry of physics -- supergeometry and superphysics|supergeometry and superphysics]]",
+> this entry is the first section of "[[geommetry of physics -- supergeometry and superphysics|supergeometry and superphysics]]",

 > which itself is one chapter of "[[geometry of physics]]"